ericchi00/ericchi00/README.md

 3/9: 27% Complete with Javascript.
 Finally finished project function on the To Do List.
 Now to implement local storage

 3/15: 48% Complete with Javascript.
 Starting Project Weather App

+3/20: 54% Complete with Javascript.
+Finished weather app, it was pretty fun to make.
+Also finished project testing practice.
+Caesar Cipher was a bit hard